imri/mizo/README.md

 ### In production

 Mizo was tested in production on a Titan Graph with a about ten billion vertices and hundreds of billions of edges.
-Using a Spark cluster with total of 100 cores, it takes about 8 hours for Mizo to iterate over a graph with 2000 HBase regions.
+Using a Spark cluster with total of 100 cores and 150 GB of RAM (each Spark worker gets 1 core and 1.5 GB of RAM) it takes about 8 hours for Mizo to iterate over a graph with 2000 HBase regions.

 ### Limitations